 Following the oral exam, the committee meets in closed session to determine the outcome of the examination.
 The student passes the exam if a majority of the committee so votes.
 Otherwise, the student fails the exam.
 In the case of a tie vote with an even number committee, the student defaults to failing the exam.
 For students failing the oral exam, the Graduate School allows one re-examination.
 This re-examination is to take place during the subsequent three (3) semesters unless otherwise approved by the Graduate School.
 If the academic unit involved has a formal re-examination policy that is more stringent, that policy supersedes the Graduate School re-examination policy.

-The major advisor is responsible for reporting grades (using a Change of Grade) for all prior thesis/dissertation/DA scholarly activity registrations of the candidate when the document has been approved by the examining committee.
+The major advisor is responsible for reporting grades (using a Change of Grade) for all prior thesis/dissertation/DA scholarly activity registrations of the candidate after the document has been approved by the advisory committee.

 After the successful defense of a thesis/dissertation/DA scholarly activity, the student must submit all appropriate documents to the Graduate School within two (2) weeks (see Dates, Deadlines, and Procedures section of catalog).
 Failure to do so may delay graduation.
 If the required documents are not submitted within one year, the Dean of the Graduate School may declare the defense void and require that it be repeated.